jil1710/readmedemo/README.md

     - **EventHubTrigger :-** Respond to events delivered to an Azure Event Hub.
 Particularly useful in application instrumentation, user experience or workflow processing, and internet-of-things (IoT) scenarios.
     - **ServiceBusQueueTrigger :-** Connect your code to other Azure services or on-premises services by listening to message queues.
     - **ServiceBusTopicTrigger :-** Connect your code to other Azure services or on-premises services by subscribing to topics.

+## How Do I Make an Azure Function App?

+- Azure Functions can be built in two ways either through Azure portal or using Visual Studio.
+Below are the step by step process to create and deploy Azure Functions.

+- **Create Azure Functions in Azure Portal:**
+    - Click on Create a resource, select on Azure Functions App in Compute section and Click Create.
+    - Provide the necessary details and create it.

+- **Create Azure Functions in Visual Studio:**
+  - Select **File -> New Project**.
+Select Azure Function project.
+  - Provide the necessary details like Name, path, Function App version and Trigger option.
+Click Create.

 ## Where Are Azure Functions Used?